Ad Noctum: Chapter 7

 “Insensitive?
 Me?
 You have got to be kidding me.”

-“Looks like you left your knife in the transport room,” Rush said airily.
+“I believe you left your knife in the transport room,” Rush said airily.

-“I wasn’t doing ‘nothing.’
+“I wasn’t ‘doing nothing.’
 I was feeding my cat.”

 “Mmm,” Rush said.
 “Noted.”